W01 Learning Activity: Naming Conventions

 standard folder names

-for our sites/sub-folders are:
+for the sites/subfolders are: